 The Department's lecture series is the Colloquia Series, which takes place on Fridays at 4:00 p.m. in Harkness Chapel Classroom.
 All graduate students in residence are expected to attend.
-PhD students are given the opportunity to present on this series; students interested in presenting should contact their advisor and the coordinators well in advance.
+PhD students are given the opportunity to present on this series; students interested in presenting should contact their advisor and the coordinators well during the spring for the following year.
 An events list is available at http://music.case.edu/colloquia/.